 Oregon Department of Justice, Bias Crimes

-Oregon Attorney General’s online dashboard providing information about Oregon’s new Bias Crimes law, which went into effect on January 1, 2020.
-The dashboard includes a public service announcement (PSA) to make Oregonians aware of the state’s new hate and bias crimes law, as well as information about how to report hate and bias incidents, and resources for victims and service providers.
+Oregon Attorney General’s online dashboard providing information about Oregon’s Bias Crimes law, which went into effect on January 1, 2020.
+The dashboard includes a public service announcement (PSA) to make Oregonians aware of the state’s new hate and bias crimes law, as well as information about how to report hate and bias incidents, data about bias incidents reported to the Oregon Department of Justice, and resources for victims and service providers.